s-macke/starflight-reverse/README.md

 ## Forth ##

-Forth is the language with the ultimate milimanism regarding syntax.
+Forth is the language with the ultimate minimalism regarding syntax.
 There is no more syntax than the space between "words".
 You can write a Forth reader and interpreter basically in a few lines of code.

 In a modern language you write something like